WebFiori/vuetifyCore/README.md

 ## Classes

 ### [`VuetifyThemeCore`](https://github.com/WebFiori/vuetifyCore/blob/main/themes/vuetifyCore/VuetifyThemeCore.php)
 This is the theme class.
-The developer must extend this class in order to create his own Vuetify based theme.
+It acts as the core of any Vuetify based theme.
+The developer must extend this class in order to create his own Vuetify based themes.

 ### [`VuetifyWebPage`](https://github.com/WebFiori/vuetifyCore/blob/main/themes/vuetifyCore/VuetifyWebPage.php)
 This class extends the class `WebPage`.
 It has utility methods which helps in creating pages which is based on Vuetify much easier task.